 - Use inexpensive ribbon as garland.
 Wrap it around the tree, a railing, or tie a bow in it and hang it on the wall.

 - Make a popcorn garland.
 We love this idea, but our puppy-dog will eat it.
 We know this from experience.
+If you are pet-free, simply thread a needle with a very long length of thread, and pierce kernels of popcorn until the thread is full.
+Repeat until you have enough to decorate your tree.

 - Take pictures off the wall and wrap them to look like gifts, then re-hang them.
 I had a friend who did this one year and it looked so great!
 If you’re not buying wrapping paper, wrap them in newspaper, plain white paper, or brown paper bags and use red ribbon to decorate.